gohjy/nush-timetable-data/README.md

 Currently, there is no standardised system for the naming of the subjects, and this will be fixed soon, possibly including course codes for cross reference with [nush-pos-data](https://github.com/gohjy/nush-pos-data) as well.

+## Extra files
+`json_convert.js` is a utility function for the preparation of the data (post-CSV to JSON conversion) into the format used by the data files.
+See the file for more info.

 ## License
 So technically the data isn't mine because the timetables are the school's...